kevinweber/wbounce/readme.txt

 Demo and more information on the developer's website: [kevinw.de/wbounce](http://kevinw.de/wbounce)

 = Features: =
+* Display inline popup before the user leaves the site
+* Alternatively display popup on enter or after a certain time period
 * Set custom content via backend
+* Shortcodes are supported
-* Determine sensitivity, cookie expiration, hesitation, ...
+* Determine sensitivity, cookie expiration, hesitation, and more.
 * Add custom CSS
 * Set default status: Define if wBounce should be fired on posts and/or pages by default.
 You can override the default setting on every post and page individually.

 = Future features: =
-* Determine cookie domain, delay, and more!
-* Display popup on enter
+* Define custom content for pages and posts individually
-* Templates
+* Templates with intelligent template variables/shortcodes
 * Styling options (display "x" icon to close the popup, set background transparency, ...)
-* Define custom content for pages and posts individually
 * Intelligent timer (e.g., display popup when the user is inactive for a certain time period)
 * Event tracking to measure wBounce with Google Analytics (a tutorial is going to be created, too)
 * A/B testing with Google Analytics